-D2L (the company behind Brightspace) requires edtech developers who are interested in implementing SSO (or developing any integration with Brightspace) to register for a Brightspace developer account.
-Once your account is registered, you can use the Manage Extensibility tool to register your app (which is required to create any Brightspace application) and to retrieve OAuth 2.0 credentials (which are required to implement SSO).
+D2L (company) requires edtech developers who want to integrate with Brightspace to register for a Brightspace developer account.
+Once a developer account is registered, the developer can use the Manage Extensibility tool to register the third-party app.
+The developer will also use this tool to retrieve OAuth 2.0 credentials (used specifically for SSO).
+The Manage Extensibility tool is required to create any Brightspace application.
 Developers can use SDK packages that are provided by D2L to create development environments for testing.

-The first way that Brightspace facilitates SSO integration is through the Brightspace API.
+Brightspace can facilitate an SSO integration through the Brightspace API.
 The Brightspace REST-like API implements OAuth 2.0 to authenticate users.
-With this style of integration, users can start on your website or mobile app and click a "Sign In With Brightspace" button.
-Brightspace will then prompt the user for their username and password (if they are not already logged into Brightspace).
-Your app, itself, never sees the password the user entered.
+With this style of integration, users can start on a third-party app website and click a "Sign In With Brightspace" button.
+Brightspace will then prompt the user for a username and password (if the user is not already logged into Brightspace).
+Third-party apps never see the password the user entered.

-After the user has signed into Brightspace, they are redirected back to your website with a code that corresponds to their account.
-After exchanging this code, your website or app can ask Brightspace for more details about the user, such as their personal information, their course enrollments, or their homework assignments.
+After the user signs into Brightspace, the user is redirected back to the initial app website with a code that corresponds to the user’s account.
+After exchanging this code, the app’s website can ask Brightspace for more details about the user, such as:

-Note that Brightspace requires users to log into the Brightspace environment specific to their school.
-Your "Sign In with Brightspace" button must direct the user to sign in at their school’s custom Brightspace domain.
+Brightspace requires users to log into the Brightspace environment specific to their school.
+An app’s "Sign In with Brightspace" button must direct the user to sign in at the school’s custom Brightspace domain.

 Doing an SSO integration through the Brightspace API is also the first step to developing deeper integrations.
-Once a user is authenticated by Brightspace, an app then has the ability to perform functions in Brightspace on behalf of a user, like gathering a list of their courses or sending grades back to their gradebook in the LMS.
+Once a user is authenticated by Brightspace, an app then has the ability to enact functions in Brightspace on behalf of a user, like gathering a list of the user’s courses or sending grades back to the user’s gradebook in the LMS.

 It's important to keep in mind that there are several versions of Brightspace API.
 Some of these versions overlap and some are only supported in certain versions of Brightspace.
-This can create issues if you are working with multiple clients who are all running different versions of Brightspace, as you have to make sure that your API calls are valid for each instance.
+This can create issues if developers are working with multiple schools that are running different versions of Brightspace, as developers have to make sure that your API calls are valid for each instance.

-Note that the sign in is always initiated from the LMS (i.e. students won't visit your website or mobile app to access the resource).
+Signing in will always initiate from the LMS (i.e. students won't visit an app’s website to access the resource).
 After the LTI launch, the developer receives a set of URLs that can be used to perform a limited set of functions, like grade syncing.

 There are some issues that app developers commonly encounter when trying to integrate an SSO solution into their platform.

-We also see many developers try to assign a universal role to students, teachers, and administrators in their app based on their role in the LMS.
+Don’t assign universal roles to students, teachers, or administrators based on roles within Brightspace.
 Many LMSs, including Brightspace, allows users to have multiple roles depending on the context.

-Furthermore, LTI integration can cause several headaches if you're not prepared.
-There are several versions of LTI and each LMS handles LTI integrations differently, even if they technically support the same version.
-Just because you already wrote an LTI app for another LMS, like Moodle, doesn’t always mean the app is going to work the same way in Brightspace.
-You can also run into trouble if you are converting a mobile app into an LTI-accessible resource.
+LTI integrations aren’t handled the same way across LMSs.
+If a developer wrote an LTI app for another LMS, like Moodle, doesn’t always mean the app is going to work the same way in Brightspace.
+Some more trouble can be found if a developer is converting a mobile app into an LTI-accessible resource, too.

-Note that large schools and universities may be running different versions of Brightspace on their own in-house servers.
-Others may use a cloud service, like Brightspace Cloud.
-An API or LTI app that works for one district's Brightspace environment might appear or work differently in another's.
+Be knowledgeable of all of the different versions of Brightspace.
+Sometimes, large schools and universities may run different versions of Brightspace on the school’s in-house servers.
+Others may use a club service, like Brightspace Cloud.
+So, an API or LTI app that works for one district's Brightspace environment might appear or work differently in another's.